nhs-r-community/statements-on-tools/README.md

-# Statements on Tools
+# NHS-R Statements on Tools

-> The NHS-R community aims to support the learning, application and exploitation of R in the NHS
+The [NHS-R community](https://nhsrcommunity.com/about/) aims to support the learning, application and exploitation of [R](https://www.r-project.org/about.html) in the NHS.
+A key part of this aim is to support every organisation in making R available as a viable means of conducting healthcare analytics.

-To do this the NHS-R Community wish to support every organisation in installing R, R Studio and R packages and as the NHS-R Community matures we may extend this learning to other tools; this will therefore be a repository for those statements.
+## About this document

-These are not directives but, it is hoped, will be a reference to leaders within the NHS (and other organisations) as to the technical and security guidance around open source tools, starting with R, R Studio and R packages.
-For many years we have had guidance that open source programs should be encouraged and yet it is frequently identified as an security or information governance concern by organisations.
+This document elaborates what is required to make R viable in practice.
+R by itself is a powerful analytic language.
+But for most purposes it is strengthened by two important helpers: [R Studio](https://www.rstudio.com/) and R packages.
+This statement is meant to act as a reference to the technical and security guidance around these open source tools.
+Our motive in writing this is to overcome the institutional reluctance that is often encountered when trying to use new open source tools.
+For many years we have had guidance that open source programs should be encouraged.
+Yet open source tools are frequently identified as security or information governance risks by organisations.
+We think that these concerns are largely the result of confusion about the nature of open source tools.
+This document is therefore aimed at clearing up some of this confusion, by providing a simple, non-technical, and focused introduction to the tools that are an integral part of R.

+As the NHS-R Community matures we may extend this learning to other tools; this will therefore be a repository for those statements.

+The statement is intended for leaders within the NHS and other organisations in health and care who wish to support and encourage the use of R in their practice.

+### Some use cases
++ Providing some guidance to IG practitioners who are unfamiliar with R
++ To provide reassurance and explanation to senior collegues with worries about something
++ To support those learning R in understanding how the many packages and tools fit together

-# Introduction
+## Introduction

 R uses **packages**.
 Packages are small, reusable packages of code that allow users to create and use new functions.
 These packages can be easily distributed so that users can adapt